 Cottis History, Family Crest & Coats of Arms

 Today's generation of the Cottis family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
-It comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+It comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Cottis family